Special Note#

 Why this step?

-Profile defines system base configuration and default USE flags, embodying Gentoo's flexibility.
-Configuring timezone, language and network basic system parameters is key to making your Gentoo system work properly and fit personal usage habits.
+Profiles define basic system settings and default USE flags, embodying Gentoo's flexibility.
+Configuring timezone, locale, and network are key to making your Gentoo system function correctly and suit your usage habits.

 6.1 Select Profile#

-emerge -avuDN @world # Update system to match new Profile (a:ask v:verbose u:update D:deep N:newUSE)
+emerge -avuDN @world # Update system to match new profile

 Common options: